jruales/Reading-List-2017/README.md

 ## Books

 ### Fiction
-* [100% done on May 20, 2016] Flatland: A romance of many dimensions by Edwin A. Abbott {Personally recommended by G.C. 🦀 many years ago}
-* [100% done on Nov 1, 2016]  {Personally recommended by an employee on a brick-and-mortar Amazon bookstore, after he saw I was about to buy "Understanding Comics"}
 * [4% done] Ready Player One by Ernest Cline {Recommended on Andrej Karpathy's Goodreads reviews}
 * El héroe discreto by Mario Vargas Llosa {Personally recommended by C.S. in early 2016 to enrich my Spanish vocabulary and syntax}
 * The Goldfinch by Donna Tartt {Personally recommended by H.M.}
 * Harry Potter e la pietra filosofale by J. K. Rowling {Personally recommended by H.M. in 2015.
 While recommended in English, I'll read it in Italian to practice the language}

 ### Non-Fiction -- Instructive
-* [100% done on March 20th] Understanding Comics: The Invisible Art by Scott McCloud {Recommended on Bret Victor's website, I found out about it in early 2016}
-* [100% done on October 14] Don't Make Me Think: A Common Sense Approach to Web Usability by Steve Krug {Recommended on Coursera's HCI course?}
 * [35% done] How To Win Friends and Influence People by Dale Carnegie {Personally recommended by M.Y. in 2015}
 * [32% done] The Design of Everyday Things by Donald ("Don") Norman {Recommended on Coursera's HCI course I took several years ago}
 * Rocket Surgery Made Easy by Steve Krug {Probably advertised within "Don't Make Me Think"}